Pipe Clamps

 Results: Clamp Test #1

 The initial FEA was conducted on the clamp designed to sustain a load of 68,200 lbs.
 For this load, the PT&P Clamp Sizing program called for a clamp made from two 2” thick x 12” wide strips of steel.
-This case required the FEA find a maximum stress of 6150 psi.
+This case resulted in the FEA finding a maximum stress of 6150 psi.
 This is considerably less than

 the allowable stress for the steel at the operating temperature.
 As a result, the clamp thickness was reduced to 1-1/2“.
 It was confirmed that the stresses were again below the allowable.